ethereum/web3.py/docs/internals.rst

-The ``process_subscriptions()`` method on the :class:`~web3.providers.persistent.PersistentConnection` class, the public API for interacting with the active persistent socket connection, is also set up to receive ``eth_subscription`` responses over an asynchronous interator pattern.
+The ``process_subscriptions()`` method on the :class:`~web3.providers.persistent.PersistentConnection` class, the public API for interacting with the active persistent socket connection, is also set up to receive ``eth_subscription`` responses over an asynchronous iterator pattern.
 You can use this method to listen for raw messages and process them as they come in.

 .. code-block:: python